philipabbey/fpga/VHDL/DFX/README.md

 # Dynamic Function eXchange (DFX)

-A minimal design to demonstrate DFX on a Zybo Z7 development board.
+A minimal design to demonstrate DFX on a Zybo (Z7 or legacy) development board.
 This includes:
 * a code structure,
 * TCL compilation scripts, and
 * a TCL demonstration script to show the partial reconfiguration of the FPGA.